umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ![removeFormat.jpg](images/removeFormat.jpg)

-If you have formatted a paragraph or selection using the formatting buttons, you can remove a formatting rule by:
+If you have formatted a paragraph or selection using the formatting buttons, you can remove a formatting rule:

-1. Selecting the text and clicking the relevant formatting button to remove that formatting rule.
+1. Select the text and click the relevant formatting button to remove that formatting rule.
 2. You can also use the **Remove Format** button from the toolbar.
 If you do not have this button please speak to your system administrator.

 ## Links